About Olive Oil

 Virgin olive oil is extracted from the olive without further processing with solvents or heat.

-Extra-Virgin olive oil is virgin olive oil with something extra.
-Organoleptic blind tasting by a recognized tasting panel certify the oil has no defects and some positive flavors.
+Super Premium olive oil is virgin olive oil with something extra.
+Organoleptic blind-tasting by a recognized tasting panel certify the oil has no defects and some positive flavors.
 In addition, it is subjected to chemical laboratory testing for acid and peroxide.

-California Extra-Virgin olive oil certified by COOC is the freshest and richest in anti-oxidants you can buy.
+Saltonstall Estates’s California Super Premium Olive Oil certified by the California Olive Oil Council (COOC) is organic oil with the freshest and richest antioxidants you can buy.